 6. Epson EcoTank ET 8550 – fastest wide-format sublimation printer

-EcoTank ET 8550 is known as the most sought-after Epson wide-format sublimation printer mainly because of its efficient ink usage, acceptance of wider papers along with cards, and a cutting edge print-out with a higher transfer rate.
+EcoTank ET 8550 is known as the most sought-after Epson wide-format sublimation printer mainly because of its efficient ink usage, acceptance of wider papers along with cards, and cutting-edge print-out with a higher transfer rate.

-Not only does it give you the best printing results but also keeps the energy use in as efficient a way as possible.
-There, PrecisionCore technology serves as the cherry by giving you 5% energy saving relief, besides enhancing the quality of your work.
+Not only does it give you the best printing results but also keeps energy use as efficient a way as possible.
+There, PrecisionCore technology serves as the cherry by giving you 5% energy-saving relief, besides enhancing the quality of your work.